jiemluo/CapstoneTeam10/Localization-Model-Fire/README.md

-Training_RCNN.ipynb - Used for training the RCNN model Testing_RCNN.ipynb - Used for testing images and getting test metrics on the trained model Live_Videofeed_Demo_RCNN.iynb - Used to run a live camera demonstration on the model on an available camera
+Training_RCNN.ipynb - Used for training the RCNN model Testing_RCNN.ipynb - Used for testing images and getting test metrics on the trained model Live_Videofeed_Demo_RCNN.iynb - Used to run a live camera demonstration on the model on an available camera test_model_01.pth - The trained model file that can be used for testing and live footage

 ---
-# How to test model on a live camera
+## How to test the RCNN model on a live camera